take0fit/validationcontext/README.md

 ## Explanation
 - Centralized Validation: The ValidationContext instance (vc) is passed around to each value object, collecting validation errors.
 - Deferred Error Handling: After all validations, vc.HasErrors() checks for any errors.
 If errors exist, they are aggregated and formatted for handling.
+- Enhanced Error Information: The updated version includes stack traces for each validation error, which can be accessed via the ValidationAggregateError type

 ## Validation Methods